MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -NestedModules

 Specifies script modules (`.psm1`) and binary modules (`.dll`) that are imported into the module's session state.
-The files in the **NestedModules** key run in the order in which they're listed in the value.
+The files in the **NestedModules** key run in the order in which they're listed.

-Enter each module name as a string or as a hash table with **ModuleName** and **ModuleVersion** keys.
-The hash table can also have an optional **GUID** key.
-You can combine strings and hash tables in the parameter value.
+Enter each module name as a string or as a hashtable with **ModuleName** and **ModuleVersion** keys.
+The hashtable can also have an optional **GUID** key.
+You can combine strings and hashtables in the parameter value.

 ```yaml
 Type: System.Object[]